Kevinlc33/Kevinlc33/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-Hello, I’m Kevin!
+Hi, I’m Kevin!
 I have a Master's in Software Engineering from the University of West Florida, and I recently moved to the Seattle area.
 Reach out to me on [LinkedIn](https://www.linkedin.com/in/kevinlouisclark/) if you would like to connect.

 Right now I am focused solely on getting a job, and mastering the languages and skills I know - mostly related to the MERN stack.
 However, I am bound and determined to work with computer vision one day - you never really stop being a photographer. 📸